-- i.
+- c) Tracheostomy and endotracheal aspirations - i.
+Tracheostomy is followed by colonization within 24 hours of insertion of the tube.
+Results must be correlated with clinical findings such as fever or infiltrate on chest X-ray.
+Aspirate the specimen into a sterile sputum trap. - d) Bronchoscopy specimens - i.
 Bronchoscopy specimens include bronchoalveolar lavage, bronchial washing, bronchial brushing, and transbronchial biopsy specimens. - ii.
 Pass the bronchoscope transnasally or transorally in non-intubated patients or via the endotrachael tube in intubated patients. - iii.
 Wedge the tip of the bronchoscope in a segmental (for bronchial wash) or subsegmental (for bronchoalveolar lavage) bronchus. - iv.
 To obtain specimens - (a) Bronchial wash or bonchoalveolar lavage.
 Bronchial wash and bronchoalveolar lavage specimens are generally obtained before brushing or biopsy specimens to avoid excess blood in the recovered fluid, because blood may alter the concentration of cellular and noncellular components. - (i) Inject sterile nonbacteriostatic 0.85% NaCl (generally 5 20 ml aliquots) from a syringe through a biopsy channel of the bronchoscope. - (ii) Gently suction the 0.85% NaCl into a sterile container before administering the next aliquot.
-(In general, 50 75% of the 0.85% NaCl instilled is recovered in the lavage effluent.) - (iii) Keep aliquots separate during collection.
+(In general, 50 - 75% of the 0.85% NaCl instilled is recovered in the lavage effluent.) - (iii) Keep aliquots separate during collection.
 Combine aliquots from the same site for microbiology cultures and smears, but aliquots from separate sites (for example, right upper lobe and right lower lobe) should be combined only after consultation with the physician of record. - (b) Bronchial brush specimens - (i) Insert a telescoping double catheter plugged with polyethylene glycol at the distal end (to prevent contamination of the bronchial brush) through the biopsy channel of the bronchoscope. - (c) Transbronchial biopsies - (i) Obtain the biopsy sample through the biopsy channel of the bronchoscope, and transport it in a sterile container with a small amount of nonbacteriostatic sterile 0.85% NaCl. - (d) Lung aspirations - (i) Use a computed tomography scan to obtain lung aspirates by inserting a needle through the chest wall into a pulmonary infiltrate.
 Aspirate material from the lesion.
 If the lesion is large or if there are multiple lesions, collect multiple specimens from representative sites.
 Refer to Table 1 for instructions on properly transporting specimens collected in a syringe. - (e) Lung biopsies - (i) Obtain a 1-3 cm square piece of tissue is possible.
 If the lesion is large or if there are multiple lesions, collect multiple specimens from representative sites.
 Submit in a sterile container(s) without formalin.

-3. Upper respiratory tract infections

-a) Throat (pharyngeal specimens)

-- i.
-Submitted primarily for the detection of group A streptococci (can also be used to detect Neisseria gonorrhoeae, Haemophilus influenzae [for epiglottitis]). - ii.
+- 3. Upper respiratory tract infections - a) Throat (pharyngeal specimens) - i.
+Submitted primarily for the detection of group A streptococci (can also be used to detect Neisseria gonorrhoeae, Haemophilus influenzae [for epiglottitis], and used for COVID-19 testing. - ii.
 Do not obtain throat samples if epiglottis is inflamed, as sampling may cause serious respiratory obstruction. - iii.
 Depress tongue gently with tongue depressor. - iv.
 Extend sterile swab between the tonsillar pillars and behind the uvula (avoid touching the cheeks, tongue, uvula, or lips). - v.
-Sweep the swab back and forth across the posterior pharynx, tonsillar areas, and any inflamed or ulcerated areas to obtain sample.

-b) Nasal swabs

-- i.
-Submitted primarily for the detection of MRSA (Methicillin-resistant Staphylococcus aureus) carriers. - ii.
+Sweep the swab back and forth across the posterior pharynx, tonsillar areas, and any inflamed or ulcerated areas to obtain sample. - b) Nasal swabs (Anterior nasal) - i.
+Submitted primarily for the detection of MRSA (Methicillin-resistant Staphylococcus aureus) carriers or COVID testing. - ii.
 Insert a sterile swab into the nose until resistance is met at the level of the turbinates (approximately 1 inch into the nose). - iii.
 Rotate the swab against the nasal mucosa. - iv.
-Repeat the process on the other side. - c) Nasopharyngeal swabs (in Universal Transport Medium) - i.
-Submitted for the Respiratory Panel by PCR. - ii.
-Carefully insert a flexible-wire calcium alginate-tipped swab through the nose into the posterior nasopharynx, and rotate the swab.
-(Keep the swab near the septum and floor of the nose.)
+Repeat the process on the other side. - c) OROpharyngeal swab collection (in Universal Transport Medium) submitted for the Cepheid/COVID testing. - d) OROpharyngeal collection for Eswab Strep A PCR